lndecastro/AI_Literacy/tempBook2/Module_8_Sample_Case_Studies.md

 ```
 Here is an AI-generated output for the attached file:

-Across the monitoring period, average chlorophyll-a levels varied substantially by site, with Lake C showing the highest mean concentration (≈20.4 µg/L)—a level consistent with moderate ecological risk—while River B averaged ≈11.3 µg/L and River A remained lowest at ≈7.7 µg/L; additionally, a simple 3-week rolling trend analysis indicates a recent upward chlorophyll-a tendency (≈13.9 µg/L) across the dataset, suggesting that nutrient or temperature conditions may be becoming more favorable for algal activity and warrant continued monitoring.
+Across the monitoring period, average chlorophyll-a levels varied substantially by site,
+with Lake C showing the highest mean concentration (≈20.4 µg/L)—a level consistent with moderate ecological risk.
+River B, by contrast, averaged ≈11.3 µg/L and River A remained lowest at ≈7.7 µg/L.
+Additionally, a simple 3-week rolling trend analysis indicates a recent upward chlorophyll-a tendency (≈13.9 µg/L) across the dataset,
+suggesting that nutrient or temperature conditions may be becoming more favorable for algal activity and warrant continued monitoring.

 Your task is to reverse prompt this output.
 That means: propose one or more possible prompts that could have generated it.